Local Node Differential Privacy: Introduction

+This theorem yields \edLNDP algorithms that estimate the PMF and CDF of the degree distribution with a bicriterion error guarantee.
+We use $M = \mathbb{I}_n$ for estimating the PMF; for the CDF, we use the lower-triangular matrix $M = (\indic_{i \geq j})_{i,j \in [n]}$, relying on known factorizations of this matrix (e.g., \cite{HenzingerKU25}).
+The accuracy guarantees for estimating general linear queries and the PMF/CDF are summarized in \Cref{tab:deg-dist}.

-Linear queries on the degree distribution open the door for many estimation tasks on graphs.
-As summarized in Table~\ref{tab:results}, our framework yields \edLNDP algorithms for counting edges in $D$-bounded graphs (i.e., with maximum degree at most $D$), estimating the parameter of an \ergraph graph, and estimating the size of a clique in a graph that consists of a large clique and isolated nodes.
-In all cases, privacy holds for \emph{all} graphs, while accuracy is guaranteed on the specified classes of graphs, as is common in the node-privacy literature.
+Linear queries on the degree distribution enable many graph estimation tasks.
+As summarized in Table~\ref{tab:results}, we obtain \edLNDP algorithms for counting edges in $D$-bounded graphs (i.e., with maximum degree at most $D$), estimating the parameter of an \ergraph graph, and estimating the size of a clique in a graph that consists of a large clique and isolated nodes.
+These algorithms' accuracy bounds apply directly to the original problem; they are not bicriterion guarantees.
+In all cases, privacy holds for \emph{all} graphs, while accuracy is guaranteed on the specified classes of graphs, as is common in the literature.

 [1]{ \hypertarget{fn:#1}{} \hyperlink{fntext:#1}{\textsuperscript{#1}} }

 [2]{

 \hypertarget{fntext:#1}{\textsuperscript{#1}}\,#2 }